Lake Modoc: History

 Lake Modoc was probably formed by geologic processes such as faulting or by the Medicine Lake Volcano blocking a former southward-draining outlet.
 The lake appears to have existed during the Pleistocene and late Pliocene, with some lake deposits estimated to be at least 3 million years old.
 During marine oxygen isotope stage 4, Lake Modoc was deep and cold.
+Volcanic eruptions formed tuff cones in the lake, such as at The Peninsula.

 Water levels began to decrease as the Pleistocene ended, as the climate became drier and the outlet to the Klamath River lower.
 The former lake floor is nearly level, and the shoreline is almost unwarped.
 Today, Tule Lake, Upper Klamath Lake and Lower Klamath Lake remain from Lake Modoc; Upper Klamath Lake is the largest present-day lake in Oregon by surface area.

 The floor of the drying lake featured deep soils and abundant vegetation, water and wildlife; thus it was quickly populated by humans who migrated there over 3,000 years ago.
 The former lake bed is now used as cropland, and agriculture is the most prevalent human land use in the region.
 Part of the southern shoreline has been covered by lava flows, and geologic processes have continued into the Holocene; the Glass Mountain lava flow was emplaced about 1,000 years ago, and some Holocene lava flows have been faulted.